gvwilson/thirdbit/src/fiction/bear/index.md

 "The prince would never do something like that," Dolly said firmly.

-"What about Dambu?"
+"What about Inambu?"
 Mope asked.
 "She'd do it without a second thought!"

 They both froze as Noxy pushed the door open.
 Mope's rubbery lips were